 The company analyzes the external environment, global key trends that have a significant impact on the business and on determining the strategic priorities of the company.
-The analysis of global trends included five key aspects: the global oil and gas market, ecology, global economy, technology and digitalization, geopolitical context.
+As part of the analysis of global trends, five key aspects were considered: the global oil and gas market, ecology, the world economy, technology and digitalization, and the geopolitical situation.
+KMG has an internal audit service (IAS), which evaluates the effectiveness of the risk management process, notifies the Board of Directors of KMG of significant impacts in the KMG CSMS, and also develops recommendations for improving the risk management process; evaluates the effectiveness of preventive measures on the risk/risk factor (control procedures) and prepares recommendations for elimination identified deficiencies (if necessary); notifies the

-KMG has an Internal Audit Service (IAS), which assesses the effectiveness of the risk management process, notifies the KMG Board of Directors of significant impacts in the KMG Corporate Risk Management System, and develops recommendations to improve the risk management process; assesses the effectiveness of preventive measures on the risk/risk factor (control procedures) and prepares recommendations to address the identified deficiencies (if necessary); notifies the responsible division KMG conducts a strategic risk assessment that identifies a significant financial or strategic impact on our business.
+Responsible Department of KMG about new risk factors identified during the audit.
+KMG conducts a strategic risk assessment in which it determines a significant financial or strategic impact on our business.